srd4/pomodoroTimer/readme.txt

 Modules:

-As you can see the script is separated on different .py files.
+As you probably noticed the program is separated on different .py files.
 The ones that runs the script is called main.py and is the one we should run to execute our app normally.
-For the others, you have:
+With respect to the rest, you have:

-- auxiliarFunctions.py which has a few simple functions that implement things like making a coutdown iterator an printing it, or getting whitespace out of a string data type.
+- auxiliarFunctions.py which has a few simple functions that implement things like making a coutdown iterator an printing it or getting whitespace out of a string data type.
 - tomatoRecord.py which basically handles the database, retrieving and writting information on it.
 This is the one you should be careful when playing with, from here you can delete information and acces it all (knowing a couple easy sql commands).
 - getdata.py which has functions for interpreting, rearranging and filtering the data we get from tomatoRecord.py.
 - seeData.py which for now (08/11/2019) is not in anyway combined with main.py, so in order to use its functionalities you'll have to run its functions by yourself on a python ide.
 Has functions for visualizing data.